‘A sad day’: NBA reacts to Capitol protest, Blake decision | Times Leader

 “We want to do things to help make change, be on the right side of the fight, continue to fight, not be in any way, shape or form distracted or slowed or moved in the wrong direction,” Bucks coach Mike Budenholzer said.
 “We need to keep moving forward in all ways, shapes and forms.”

-Meanwhile, a men’s college basketball game scheduled to be played in Washington on Wednesday night was postponed after a city curfew was imposed in response to the mob’s actions at the Capitol.
+Meanwhile, a men’s college basketball game scheduled to be played in Washington on Wednesday night was postponed after in response to the mob’s actions at the Capitol.
 The Atlantic 10 Conference game between George Washington and UMass will be rescheduled by the league.

+Another Washington-based team, Georgetown, took a knee for the anthem before facing Butler in Indianapolis.
+“I’m saddened,” Hoyas coach Patrick Ewing said in response to the day’s events.

 “It feels a little odd to play a game tonight, to be honest,” Charlotte coach James Borrego said before his club played in Atlanta.